bartfeenstra/betty/README.md

       configuration:
       - `entity_type` (required): The name of the entity type to feature, e.g. `Person`.
       - `entity_id` (required):  The ID of the entity type to feature, e.g. `P123`.
-  - `betty.cleaner.Cleaner` (optional): Removes data (events, media, etc.) that have no relation to any people.
+  - `betty.extension.Cleaner` (optional): Removes data (events, media, etc.) that have no relation to any people.
 It provides no configuration options.
-  - `betty.demo.Demo` (optional): Loads demonstrative content and functionality that shows what Betty can do.
+  - `betty.extension.Demo` (optional): Loads demonstrative content and functionality that shows what Betty can do.
 It provides no configuration options.
-  - `betty.deriver.Deriver` (optional): Extends ancestries by deriving facts from existing information.
+  - `betty.extension.Deriver` (optional): Extends ancestries by deriving facts from existing information.
 It provides no configuration options.
-  - `betty.gramps.Gramps` (optional): Loads Gramps family trees.
+  - `betty.extension.Gramps` (optional): Loads Gramps family trees.
 Configuration:
     - `family_trees` (required): An array defining zero or more Gramps family trees to load.
 Each item is an object with the following keys:
       - `file` (required): the path to a *Gramps XML* or *Gramps XML Package* file.
-  - `betty.http_api_doc.HttpApiDoc` (optional): Renders interactive and user-friendly HTTP API documentation using [ReDoc](https://github.com/Redocly/redoc).
+  - `betty.extension.HttpApiDoc` (optional): Renders interactive and user-friendly HTTP API documentation using [ReDoc](https://github.com/Redocly/redoc).
-  - `betty.maps.Maps` (optional): Renders interactive maps using [Leaflet](https://leafletjs.com/).
+  - `betty.extension.Maps` (optional): Renders interactive maps using [Leaflet](https://leafletjs.com/).
-  - `betty.privatizer.Privatizer` (optional): Marks living people private.
+  - `betty.extension.Privatizer` (optional): Marks living people private.
 Configuration: `{}`.
-  - `betty.trees.Trees` (optional): Renders interactive ancestry trees using [Cytoscape.js](http://js.cytoscape.org/).
+  - `betty.extension.Trees` (optional): Renders interactive ancestry trees using [Cytoscape.js](http://js.cytoscape.org/).
-  - `betty.wikipedia.Wikipedia` (optional): Lets templates and other extensions retrieve complementary Wikipedia entries.
+  - `betty.extension.Wikipedia` (optional): Lets templates and other extensions retrieve complementary Wikipedia entries.

 ### Translations